manfredspitze/dictionaries-starter/ai-dict-lists-compared.md

 ### **Quick Summary:**
 - **Lists** are for storing **ordered collections** of data, accessed by position (index).
 - **Dictionaries** are for storing **key-value pairs**, accessed by key.
+- Remember: A dictionary **key** gives you access to a specific value, just as a key gives you access to a specific room in a house or to a specific vehicle in a parking lot.

 Use **lists** when the order matters and **dictionaries** when you need to map **unique keys** to specific values!